 2.4 Production of avocado seedlings

 Five farmers in each location were selected for the experiment and trained on avocado production and vermicompost technology.
-Avocado seedlings for root stalk were raised on each farmer's field from locally available Avocado variety using polytlen bags.
-The root stalks were grafted with Hass and Fruite varieties of Avocado when seedling reaches for grafting.
+Avocado seedlings for root stalk were raised on each farmer's field from locally available avocado variety using polytlen bags.
+The root stalks were grafted with Hass and Fruite varieties of avocado when seedling reaches for grafting.
 The soil mix was in the ratio of two hands top soil, one hand sand and one hand vermicompost according to the treatments.
 All the fertilizers were applied during planting as per the treatments.

 2.5 Data collection and analysis